Considering taking the CISA exam to advance your career? The CISA certification is becoming a popular choice for many professionals such as:

 While studying may seem like the obvious preparation for the exam, there are a few other items to consider before you go to the testing center on exam day.

-1. Create a Study Plan
+1. Create a study plan

 You have 4 hours to complete 150 exam questions, meaning you have about one minute and ten seconds to answer any given question.
 Not every question will be the same; some will fall well inside the 1:10 minute time frame while others will take longer to answer.

-One of the more difficult parts of the CISA Exam is that you can’t simply memorize answers in the questions database to pass.
-While 150 question in four hours doesn’t seem like much, it adds up when you have to process information and apply concepts like an ISACA professional.
+One of the more difficult parts of the CISA exam is going beyond memorizing answers in the question database.
+While 150 questions in four hours doesn’t seem like much, it adds up when you’re processing information and applying concepts like an ISACA professional.

-5. Prepare for the Logistics
+5. Prepare for test day logistics